phi-lira/CustomSRP/README.md

 ## What's in the package

+The package follows the Unity's Package Manager [recommended layout](https://docs.unity3d.com/Manual/cus-layout.html)
++ `package.json` describes the [package metadata](https://docs.unity3d.com/Manual/upm-manifestPkg.html) required by Package Manager.
++ `README.md` contains project description used by Github.
++ `CHANGELOG.md` contains changelog entries.
+This is used by Package Manager to display changelog information in the Editor.
++ `LICENSE.md` containts package license information.
+This is used by Package Manager to display license information in the Editor.
++ Editor
+    + `Unity.com.render-pipelines.Editor.asmdef` the [assembly definition](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) file for editor scripts.
 + Runtime
-    + CustomRenderPipeline.cs -  Contains rendering related code.
+    + `CustomRenderPipeline.cs` -  Contains rendering related code.
 Edit this file to add the desired rendering logic.
-    + CustomRenderPipelineAsset.cs - Creates render pipeline instance.
+    + `CustomRenderPipelineAsset.cs` - Creates render pipeline instance.
 Can hold render pipeline resources.
+    + `Unity.com.render-pipelines.asmdef` - the [assembly definition](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) file for editor scripts.
 + ShaderLibrary
-    + Core.hlsl - Includes all basic shader necessary files.
+    + `Core.hlsl` - Includes all basic shader necessary files.
-    + UnityInput.hlsl - Contains declaration of all built-in Unity shader constants.
+    + `UnityInput.hlsl` - Contains declaration of all built-in Unity shader constants.
 + Shaders
-    + Unlit.shader - Unlit shader example.
+    + `Unlit.shader` - Unlit shader example.
++ Tests
+    + Contains Editor and Runtime test folders.
+To be used with [UnityTestRunner](https://docs.unity3d.com/2020.1/Documentation/Manual/testing-editortestsrunner.html) to write automated package tests.
++ Documentation~
+    + `index.md` - Contains index page for documentation.
+This is used by Package Manager to display package docs.
++ Samples~
+    + Add any sample scenes to your package here.
+This will be displayer by Package Manager.